abhivaidya07/ansible_gcloud/README.md

-# Automate Apache Server on GCP using Ansible
+# Automate Instance and Apache Server on GCP using Ansible

 ## Description
 The goal of this repository is to create a instance on GCP and deploy apache server on that instance using ansible playbook.